 Abstract

 The last decade has seen a rapid growth in the release of open data by government bodies and other public institutions of all sizes.
 Today hundreds of open data portals, hosting thousands of data sets, represent enormous potential for researchers, policymakers, service providers, journalists, and the general public to better understand the dynamics and processes of cities and ultimately to develop solutions to improve the lives of residents.
 One particularly important challenge to this landscape, however, is the lack of capabilities to discover and explore open data to support such inquiries.
 Plenario is a platform designed to investigate the utility of a system that provides, for users without prior knowledge or expertise in open data, (a) discovery of data associated with a place and window of time, and (b) exploration of such data to identify potential interdependencies between relevant data sources.
-The resulting data sets are intended to support deeper analysis with advanced tools and applications, thus users are able to refine, combine, and export data sets.
+The resulting data sets are intended to support deeper analysis with advanced tools and applications; thus users are able to refine, combine, and export data sets.
 In order to effectively support discovery of open data, Plenario includes tools for administrators and users to specify data sets to be imported and kept updated.
 The architecture of the system involves a cloud-based geospatial database, implemented as open source and leveraging a number of open source components.
 The use of the Amazon Web Services commercial cloud infrastructure enables any organization to replicate Plenario and populate a local instance with data of interest.
 Cloud infrastructure will also enable instances of Plenario to readily scale to support thousands of data sets from hundreds of sources.
 In this paper we discuss the context and objectives of the Plenario platform, its architecture and implementation, a discussion of lessons learned through Plenario instances for specific user communities, and an outline of plans for future work on Plenario based on these lessons.

 Plenario Context and Objectives: Open Data Discovery and Exploration

-Over the past decade cities worldwide have adopted new policies for releasing municipal and federal data, resulting in hundreds of open data portals, each with hundreds of data sets [].
-In the spirit of transparency, public access to city information, and collaboration with the community, hundreds of cities such as Chicago, San Francisco, New York City, Barcelona, and Glasgow have launched online data portals containing datasets on a multitude of topics.
+Over the past decade cities worldwide have adopted new policies for releasing municipal and federal data, resulting in hundreds of open data portals and tens of thousands of data sets [].
+In the spirit of transparency, public access to city information, and collaboration with the community, cities such as Chicago, San Francisco, New York City, Barcelona, and Glasgow have launched online data portals containing datasets on a multitude of topics.
 Many of these portals include frequently updated data on crime, city contracts, business licenses, food safety inspections, service requests, traffic, energy usage, schools, and other data of importance to residents and researchers.
 Thus far, this data has been used by developers to build new applications, by journalists to research stories and watchdog government activities, by researchers from many different disciplines (including sociology, education, economics, and behavioral sciences), and by policymakers to engage the public on new strategies and initiatives.